Skip to content

 • Example: Rear Derailleur coupled with Bosch Performance Line, Active LineShimano EP6, Brose Drive3 Peak, Yamaha PW-X3.

-Central Motor with Internal Gear Hub (IGH):
+Central Motor with Internal Gear Hub (IGH)

 • Advantages: IGH systems have several benefits for cargo bike users.
 With no external derailleur, the chain never shifts, making it less prone to dropping or wear.
 Gears are sealed within the hub, protecting them from dirt and moisture, which reduces maintenance and increases durability.
 Additionally, IGH allows you to shift gears while stationary, perfect for stop-and-go traffic.
 Most IGHs have a number of gears, like 5 or 14, and some others (Enviolo) are stepless.